Pros and cons of solar panels: They're usually worth it

 You can reap many benefits by installing a solar panel system at your home or business:

-The top benefit of solar panels is pretty straightforward.
-When you install solar panels at your home, you generate your own electricity, become less reliant on your electric utility, and reduce your monthly electricity bill.
-A solar panel system typically has a 25- to 35-year lifespan, meaning you can cut your electricity costs for decades by going solar.
+When you install solar panels at your home, you generate your own electricity—which means you become less reliant on your electric utility company and reduce your monthly electric bill.
+A solar panel system typically has a 25- to 30-year lifespan, so you can cut your electricity costs for decades by going solar.

 2. Solar often increases your home value

-Many homeowners are interested in solar panels but don't understand how they will impact their homes.
-Recent studies indicate that installing a solar system can increase your home's value by about 4%.
+Recent studies indicate that installing a solar panel system can increase your home's value by about 4%.
 Even if you're not in your forever home, you could earn back your solar panel investment and then some when you sell your house.
-Whether you've been there for years or just moved into a new home, installing solar is a good investment for most homeowners.

 3. Solar reduces carbon emissions

-When you go solar, you lower your contribution to climate change.
-Solar is a renewable source of clean energy that helps reduce carbon dioxide and other greenhouse gas emissions.
+When you go solar, you lessen your carbon footprint.
+Solar is a renewable energy source that helps reduce carbon dioxide and other greenhouse gas emissions.
 Unlike traditional fossil fuels like coal, oil, and natural gas, solar energy doesn't directly release pollutants into the atmosphere and water supply.
-Even compared to nuclear energy, solar comes out on top in terms of environmental impact.

 4. Solar protects against rising energy costs